Search Docs

 assetDefinition.copy(meta = newMeta)

-• onClose - the callback that is invoked after a tap on the navigation icon of the toolbar or on the system back button.
-The callback receives a boolean parameter that indicates whether editor has unsaved changes.
-Default implementation sends ShowCloseConfirmationDialogEvent event in case that parameter is true and closes the editor if it is false.
+• onClose - the callback that is invoked after EditorEvent.OnClose event is triggered or when the system back button is clicked and editor cannot handle the event internally.
 Note that the “close” coroutine job will survive configuration changes and will be cancelled only if the editor is closed or the process is killed when in the background.
+In this example, we update the state to show a confirmation dialog in the overlay if there are undo steps available and we close the editor otherwise.

 } else {